Today

 CompCord Chamber Orchestra featuring Suzanne Vega: Songs and Poems from the Village

-The Players Theatre 115 MacDougal Street, NY
+The Players Theatre 115 MacDougal Street, NY, United States

 With music by New York City composers, including the legendary Suzanne Vega singing some of her classic songs in new orchestral arrangements by Gene Pritsker, William Anderson and Jonathan Dawe.
 Poetry recitations pay tribute to Greenwich Village.